hustic/Armageddon/README.md

 ### User instructions

-The module can be imported with
+The module can then be imported in python with
 ```
 >>> import armageddon
 ```